awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.migration.md

 ## Why are some container types marked legacy?<a name="using-features.migration.why"></a>

 Some older platform configurations do not support the latest Elastic Beanstalk features\.
-These configurations are marked **\(legacy\)** on the environment configuration page in the AWS Management Console\.
+These configurations are marked **\(legacy\)** on the environment configuration page in the AWS Management Console\. <a name="using-features.migration-proc"></a>

 **To check if you are using a legacy container type**